-Play areas in Fleet are set to re-open from Saturday 4th July, in line with the government’s guidance on easing lockdown measures.
+Play areas in Fleet re-opened from Saturday 4th July, in line with the government’s guidance on easing lockdown measures.
 While this move will be welcome to those who previously made use of the facilities, it is important that people abide by health, hygiene and physical distancing advice to Stay Safe, Protect Others and Save Lives.

 This still means staying the correct number of metres away from people outside your household and washing your hands regularly.

 All playgrounds have been disinfected but as you may appreciate it is not possible for staff/grounds maintenance to be on hand to regularly clean or disinfect public play equipment, so please take responsibility for your own and your children’s wellbeing.
 This means as well as washing hands regularly, it’s also a good idea to carry hand sanitiser/wipes when using the play areas so that you and your children can stay safe while enjoying the facilities.
 There is for the time being, a maximum number of people allowed in the play area at one time so if it’s busy when you visit, consider coming back later on, or on another day, when it is quieter.